nemphi/hanabicms/README.md

 ## Admin UI

-We are currently building an admin UI for this CMS, but for now you can use the API/SDK directly.
+The admin UI is beign built on top of [HTMX](https://htmx.org/), this ensures the cms is framework-agnostic and can be deployed alongside any codebase.